WordPress/wordpress-playground/packages/docs/site/docs/main/about/build.md

 Another interesting app built on top of Playground is **Translate Live** (see [example](https://translate.wordpress.org/projects/wp-plugins/friends/dev/de/default/playground/)) which, in combination with Open AI provides a WordPress translations tool “in place” where translations can be seen and modified in their real context (see example).
 Read more about this tool at [Translate Live: Updates to the Translation Playground](https://make.wordpress.org/polyglots/2023/05/08/translate-live-updates-to-the-translation-playground/)

-## Enbed a WordPress site in non-web environments
+## Embed a WordPress site in non-web environments

 The [How to ship a real WordPress site in a native iOS app via Playground?](../guides/wordpress-native-ios-app) guide shows how we can leverage Playground to wrap a WordPress site into an IOS app.